ChorusOne/solido/anker/SECURITY.md

    UST rewards.
 The manager will be the same multisig instance that also acts as the manager for the Solido program.
 We trust the manager and assume that the manager acts in the best interest of the Anker program.
-We assume that the maintainer will configure the Anker program correctly.
+We assume that the manager will configure the Anker program correctly.

  * **Users**.
 Users deposit stSOL and receive bSOL in return.